zudello/zudello-knowledge-base/Knowledge Base/9 Purchasing module/Creating and coding a purchase order.md

 	    - Search and select the supplier from the drop-down menu
 	- Add a delivery address, or choose from an existing address
 3. Enter line level information
-	- Double click the stock code field and search by SKU or description
+	- Double-click the stock code field and search by SKU or description
 	- Enter or edit the line description if required
 	- Fill in any required coding fields by double-clicking the field and selecting from the drop-down
 	- Fill in required quantities and check or enter pricing
     - Line totals will calculate automatically
 4. Document totals will automatically calculate based on line items
 	- If line prices include tax, turn on **Are the line totals inclusive of tax?**
-	- Double check all totals
+	- Double-check all totals
 5. Click **Save and submit**

 The purchase order will then move through your team's approval process.
 Once approved, it will continue through the purchasing document flow.